rascalmicro/rascal-www/_posts/102-loading-code-onto-the-at91sam9g20.markdown

     e1000e                119824  0
 $$/code

-The first number is the size of the driver.
+The first number in each row is the size of the driver.
 The second is the number of other drivers depending on it.
-The last column is a list of those drivers.
+The last column is a list of the dependent drivers.

 $$code(lang=bash)
     lsmod | grep usbserial